Code-Institute-Submissions/Gwgjnr-Wellness_Site_AugResub/README.md

 **Contact**

 The contact page allows the user to reach out with any suggestions to improve the site or report any inappropriate comments/replies.
-This includes a subject to the user can give a quick reason for why they are contacting.
+This includes a subject so the user can give an indication of why they are contacting.

 ![Kanban image](media/readme/contact.JPG)